All Episodes

 And in 2012, Democrats hired Fusion GPS to uncover dirt on Mitt Romney.

-And in 2015, Democratic Ally Planned Parenthood retained Fusion GPS to investigate a pro-life activist protesting the abortion group.
+And in 2015, Democratic ally Planned Parenthood retained Fusion GPS to investigate a pro-life activist protesting the abortion group.

-I won't go through my litany, which I did last week about Comey and Rosenstein and Mueller and all the people Mueller is hiring, including Hillary Clinton's own attorney who worked on the foundation issue and wanted to keep information from the public and deny Freedom of Information Act request, which we had every right to see.
+I won't go through my litany, which I did last week about Comey and Rosenstein and Mueller and all the people Mueller is hiring, including Hillary Clinton's own attorney who worked on the foundation issue and wanted to keep information from the public and deny Freedom of Information Act requests, which we had every right to see.

 But anyway, and then the many Obama and Clinton donors that Mueller has fired.